DylanLRPollock/Monkey-Head-Project/README.md

 ### Recent Updates

 - Preset placeholders now show the preset name instead of the file ID for better readability.
+- Added `--version` flag to `run.py` for quick version checks.
+- Implemented centralized logging and video screenshot capabilities for multimodal workflows.

 ### Utilities